5 Sweeping Statements about Brooms

 True.
-Up until the turn of the 19th century, all brooms were made by hand.
-The general procedure consisted of lashing twigs or strands of fibrous material together with twine and attaching the bundle to some kind of wooden stick.
-This resulted in a rough-hewn product that worked reasonably well on the then-fashionable dirt or stone floors but had to be re-tied on a frequent basis.
+Up until the turn of the 19th century, all brooms were handmade.
+The general procedure consisted of lashing twigs or strands of fibrous material together with twine and attaching the bundle to a wooden stick.
+This resulted in a rough-hewn implement that worked reasonably well on the then-fashionable dirt or stone floors, but had to be retied frequently.
 In the early 1800s, broom manufacture fell more and more within the scope of professionals.
 They began creating their product by hand sewing fibers to the broom handles.
 Within a few years, though, specialized machines were developed to automate this time-consuming chore.

 2. Brooms work by pushing debris across the floor or other surface.

 True-ish.
 This statement is certainly true in and of itself, but it doesn’t tell the whole story.
-While you may be focused on directing your ever-increasing heap of rubbish toward the dustpan or trash can, your broom is multi-tasking.
-It picks up lightweight dust, fluff and pet hair, which cling to its bristles while heavier particles are pushed along the floor.
+While you may be focused on directing your ever-increasing heap of rubbish toward the dustpan or trash can, your broom is multitasking.
+It picks up lightweight dust, fluff, and pet hair, which cling to its bristles while heavier particles are pushed along your floor.
 Remember to give your broom a regular vacuuming or “comb out” (by hand or with a purpose-built broom-cleaning brush) to remove all the clingy stuff and keep it cleaning efficiently.

 3. Natural fiber corn brooms are best for cleaning your hardwood floors.